Glossary of business terminology - romain-vignes-53940-unsplash-banner

 When two or more companies are combined into one.

-National insurance is a form of tax which everyone currently employed must pay in order to qualify for benefits, including the state pension.
+A form of tax which everyone currently employed must pay in order to qualify for benefits, including the state pension.

 The amount of profit remaining after deductions such as tax have been made.